Schwenger/House-Of-Tweets/ISSUES.md

 ## Backend:

 - [Ben] Re-run all crawlers to get up-to-date information
-- [Ben] Maybe force-sort politicians?
-(Front-End thinks they are sorted by pid, but new politicians are inserted sequentially)
-- [Ben] Enable forwarding of retweet data (2 lines in twitter.py, plus adapting the tests)
 - [Ben] Check precise color of GRÜNE again, they seem to have adapted their Corporate Identity slightly
 - [Ben] Adapt data structure for citizen user feedback queue, see README.
       Provide *short* messages.
 French message encouraged, not mandatory.